Heavy traffic expected as holidaymakers head away

 Hundreds of thousands of cars will likely hit the road on one of the busiest travel days of the year.

-Nine people died on the roads in the official holiday period last year, and 12 the year before.
+Nine people died on the roads in the official holiday road toll period last year, and 12 the year before.
+The period starts at 4pm today and finishes at 6am on Monday, January 13.

-Police were set to ramp up their presence from today on the roads to popular holiday hotspots, and fixed speed cameras will issue fines to people travelling just 4km/h over the limit from this afternoon though the holiday period.
+Police were set to ramp up their presence on the roads to popular holiday hotspots, and fixed-speed cameras will issue fines to people travelling 4km/h over the limit from this afternoon though the holiday period.

 Acting superintendent Amelia Steel said the summer months were a bloody time on the roads.